| |

 Glam Habitat

 If you want a private pool option that won’t break the bank but still gives you a bit of luxury then take a look at Glam Habitat.
-The hotel is only a one-minute walk from Kamala Beach.
+There are no ocean views but hotel is only a one-minute walk from Kamala Beach.

 Patong Beach